ljhearne/NeglectConnectivityMapping/README.md

 ### Pipeline
 - _resample_flip_lesions.py_: Resample lesion maps to the same space as the Yeh et al., normative connectome (1mm) and convert to neurological convention (flip left and right).
 Located in _data/derivatives/resampled_lesions/_.
 - _generate_connectivity_damage.py_: Takes each individuals lesion map and estimates connectivity damage using dsi studio [3].
 Several parameter choices are made here that match the Lesion Quantification Toolkit.
-Three (or more) results are generated in voxel space
+These results are generated in voxel space:
     - __absolute estimates of disconnection:__ voxel values correspond to the densities of disconnected streamlines within each voxel.
 Located in _data/derivatives/connectivity_lesions/_.
     - __normalised estimates of disconnection:__ voxel values correspond to the percentage of all of the streamlines contained within each voxel (i.e., computed from the HCP-842 streamline tractography atlas) that are expected to be disconnected by the lesion.
 Located in _data/derivatives/connectivity_lesions_normalised/_.
 - _generate_binarized_connectivity.py_: Generates binary maps of connectivity damage.